AlexScotland/Tempo/README.md

     - Delta - Is your chord a 7th?
 13th? only 7th is working as of 4/17/2019
     - length - Replaces with delta, haven't made necessary adjustments.

-Too add Tempo to your server, use the following link: https://discordapp.com/api/oauth2/authorize?client_id=564959346165809159&permissions=36760832&scope=bot
+To add Tempo to your server, use the following link: https://discordapp.com/api/oauth2/authorize?client_id=564959346165809159&permissions=36760832&scope=bot